operator-framework/operator-sdk/doc/ansible/dev/advanced_options.md

 ## Ansible Verbosity

 Setting the verbosity at which `ansible-runner` is run controls how verbose the output of `ansible-playbook` will be.
-The normal rules for verbosity apply here where higher values means more verbose output.
+The normal rules for verbosity apply here, where higher values mean more output.
 Acceptable values range from 0 (only the most severe messages are output) to 7 (all debugging messages are output).